ChainSafe/engineering-handbook/docs/3_development/1_development-flow/1_setup_repository.md

 ---
 sidebar_position: 1
 ---
-# Setup Github Repository
+# Setup GitHub Repository

-These are steps to setup a new repository under the ChainSafe Github organization:
+These are steps to setup a new repository under the ChainSafe GitHub organization:

 :::info
 The org owners are now the Heads of Engineering and they can assist you with any changes you require.